capsulecorplab/Space_Renegades/README.md

 # Space_Renegades
-An A.I. driven toolkit for anomaly detection and identifying potential points of system malfunction for general purpose space mission analysis.
+An A.I. driven toolkit for anomaly detection and identifying potential points of system malfunction for general purpose space mission analysis and design.

 ## Purpose